janestreet/magic-trace/README.md

 Congratulations, you just magically traced your first program!

 In contrast to traditional `perf` workflows, magic-trace excels at hypothesis generation.
 For example, you might notice that taking 3us to run `cos` is a really long time!
 If you zoom in even more, you'll see that there's actually 4 pink "\[untraced\]" cells in there.
-If you re-run magic-trace with root and pass it `-include-kernel`, you'll see stacktraces for those.
+If you re-run magic-trace with root and pass it `-trace-include-kernel`, you'll see stacktraces for those.
 They're page fault handlers!
 If you change the demo program to call `cos` twice in a row and retrace it, you'll see that the second call takes far less time and does not page fault.

 # How to use it